Hostage situation ends at Amsterdam Apple store | DW | 22.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Police said that they had apprehended the individual that had taken a hostage at an Apple Store in Amsterdam.
+Police said that they had apprehended a person who had taken a hostage at an Apple Store in Amsterdam.
 Local media suggested it started as an armed robbery.

-Amsterdam police said they had apprehended a suspect who had taken a hostage an Apple Store in Amsterdam.
+Amsterdam police said they had apprehended a suspect who had taken a hostage an Apple Store in Amsterdam on Monday evening.
 Police added that the hostage was safe.

 Earlier, police said they were dealing with a situation involving an armed person in a shop in Leidseplein, a typically busy square in downtown Amsterdam where the Apple store is located.